 Sherry: Yeah, because I think we both were like, oh there’s something comforting about having a year and a half to make this decision.
 I’ll just soak in my bathtub for a year and a half [laughing] And I still have a hall bathroom I have to renovate and I want to do a back patio.
 Like we still had plans for this house, things we could do to increase the value, things we could blog about.
 Like I can see how this might look like, oh because you finished your house it’s time to go.
 But like my house is not finished guys.
 I mean we still have two sea-shell shaped sinks [laughing]

-Sherry: [laughing] Well, my new theory is I think there might be a curse when a blogger finishes their master bathroom because I watched Julia finish her beautiful master bathroom, you know Chris Loves Julia?
+Sherry: [laughing] Well, my new theory is I think there might be a curse when a blogger finishes their bathroom because I watched Julia finish her beautiful bathroom, you know Chris Loves Julia?
 And then she was like, “Guess what guys?
 We’re moving.”
 And I was like, “How can you lose that?
 Like how can you leave that beautiful bathroom?
 Just stay there a few more years to enjoy what you put into it!”
 Right?
 Like I think that’s all of us.
 We watch people put things together and we think never change it, never move.
 But obviously in real life there are these factors like kids’ schooling and what’s best for transitions and a lifestyle change you might want to make that are happening beyond just liking a bathroom you renovated.

 John: Yeah I think it’s hard for blog readers to evaluate a choice based on anything other than the house because that’s the part that the blogger is sharing with you.
 It’s hard to communicate the other factors like location and schools and all the things that a lot of us kind of keep more private just for privacy reasons, so it’s understandably hard for people on the outside to see why we would ever live somewhere based on more than just a house itself.
 But in reality, you can love a house but just want a different lifestyle, location, commute, daily routine, or climate – something that has nothing to do with how pretty your four walls are.
 There are lots of things that go into why someone moves or stays put, and they’re not all based on what the house looks like at all.
-Like it is a hard pill to swallow that we just finished this master bathroom that we’re really really happy with and now we’re only going to get to enjoy it for like five months before we go.
+Like it is a hard pill to swallow that we just finished our bathroom that we’re really really happy with and now we’re only going to get to enjoy it for like five months before we go.

 Sherry: So if the timing were up to us and there wasn’t this fifth-grade middle school shift in some of the areas we were looking at, we would have just been like, “Hey guess what?
 We’re going to stay another year, soak up the bathroom, do the hall bathroom-“